khicago/markit/docs/faq.md

 ### Can I modify the AST after parsing?

-Yes!
-The AST is mutable:
+Yes, the AST is mutable:

 ```go
 doc, _ := parser.Parse()